folio-org/raml-module-builder/README.md

 This documentation includes information about the  Raml-Module-Builder framework and examples of how to use it.

-The idea behind this project is to simplify the process of developing a micro service module.
+The goal of the project is to abstract away as much boilerplate functionality as possible and allow a developer to focus on imlpementing business functions, in other words - **simplify the process of developing a micro service module**.
 The framework is RAML driven, meaning a developer / analyst declares APIs the 'to be developed' module is to expose (via RAML files) and declares the objects to be used and exposed by the APIs (via json schemas).
 Once the schemas and RAML files are in place - the framework generates code and offers a number of tools to help implement the module.

 The framework consists of a number of tools.
  1. domain-models-api-interfaces - project exposes tools that receives as input these RAML files and these json schemas and generates java pojos and java interfaces.